Terence Newman: 2008

-On March 20, 2008, the Dallas Cowboys signed Newman to a six-year, $50.20 million contract that includes $22.50 million guaranteed and a signing bonus of $12 million.
+On March 20, 2008, the Dallas Cowboys signed Newman to a six-year, $50.20 million contract that included $22.50 million guaranteed and a signing bonus of $12 million.

 Newman entered training camp slated as the No. 1 cornerback, but was unable to participate due to a groin injury.
-He was replaced by newly acquired free agent Adam Jones and rookie first round pick Mike Jenkins.
-He was inactive for the Dallas Cowboys' season-opening victory at the Cleveland Browns.
+He was replaced by newly-acquired free agent Adam Jones and rookie first round draft pick Mike Jenkins.
+He was inactive for the Cowboys' season-opening victory in Cleveland.
 Newman aggravated his groin injury and missed the next five games (Week 5–9).
-On October 10, 2008, Newman underwent sports hernia surgery.
-He returned in Week 12 and recorded a season-high seven combined tackles, two pass deflections, and an interception during a 14–10 victory at the Washington Redskins.
-On December 14, 2008, Newman collected six combined tackles, two pass deflections, and intercepted two passes by Eli Manning in the Cowboys' 20–8 victory against the New York Giants in Week 15.
-He completed the season with 37 combined tackles (32 solo), 11 pass deflections, and four interceptions in ten games and ten starts.
+On October 10, Newman underwent sports hernia surgery.
+He returned in Week 12 and recorded a season-high seven combined tackles, two pass deflections, and an interception during a 14–10 victory in Washington.
+On December 14, Newman collected six combined tackles, two pass deflections, and intercepted two of Eli Manning's passes in the Cowboys' 20–8 victory over the New York Giants in Week 15.
+He completed the season with 37 combined tackles (32 solo), 11 pass deflections, and four interceptions in ten games, all of which he started.